 Vaginal rejuvenation is becoming increasingly popular, and Essential Aesthetics is proud to offer several non-surgical vaginal rejuvenation procedures to tighten, repair, and improve the sexual function or appearance (or both) of the inner and outer vagina.
 Patients seeking this type of treatment are often unhappy with the cosmetic appearance and/or sexual function of their genitalia.
 Vaginal rejuvenation can offer relief from symptoms that affect the normal function of the genitalia after pregnancy, childbirth, aging, and sometimes physical trauma.

-Continue reading to learn more about non-surgical procedures our certified physician assistant, PA Ellie Zarnegar, performs to give you a more toned, attractive, and better functioning vagina.
+Continue reading to learn more about non-surgical procedures our certified medical provider, Dr. Ellie Zarnegar, performs to give you a more toned, attractive, and better functioning vagina.

 If you have thought about having a vaginal procedure done for a more toned, attractive, and better functioning “designer vagina.”